Facebook and NTU starts the pilot education for data centers - Cloud7

 “When we decided to build a data centre in Singapore, local talent was an important consideration for us.
 We are honored to partner with NTU Singapore and CBRE to offer new certificate programmes to develop talent for the local data centre industry.
 We hope they will help students become immersed in learning how to build and operate efficient data centers.”

 After the pilot program in August 2020 pilot, [email protected] will progressively introduce more courses in the subsequent phases of the collaboration which can potentially involve other data center industry players.
-It is possible to apply for this program here.Stay tuned for up-to-date Cloud Computing News
+It is possible to apply for this program here.Stay tuned for up-to-date Data Center News

 Discussion about this post